Skip Navigation

 Kevin McCloskey

-Kevin McCloskey, Senior Director of Leadership and Workforce Development
+Kevin McCloskey, Senior Director, Leadership and Workforce Development

-Kevin McCloskey smiling wearing a blue button down shirt
+Kevin McCloskey smiling headshot wearing a grey blazer and blue dress shirt

 Kevin McCloskey

-Before joining RespectAbility, Kevin was the VP of Development with GoodGames, which uses game-inspired tools and experiences to gather story-based data to enhance employee engagement, ignite productivity, and improve mental health in the workplace.
+Before joining Disability Belongs™, Kevin was the VP of Development with GoodGames, which uses game-inspired tools and experiences to gather story-based data to enhance employee engagement, ignite productivity, and improve mental health in the workplace.

 Kevin resides in Connecticut with his wife, three children, and their dog, Noopy.